15 POS Reports & Data Your Business Should Be Using In 2021

 Luckily for you, we have compiled a list of ALL the data analytics and reports a POS system should offer.

 The product database helps you manage all your products in one place.

 For each of your products, you can track the:

 - Margin (%)

-By having this insight, it allows you to compare the performance of your products so you can accurately plan how much stock to buy, which products to feature and put on display, and even which ones to market to your customers.
+As a business owner, having this insight allows you to compare the performance of your products so you can accurately plan how much stock to buy, which products to feature and put on display, boost customer loyalty and increase revenue!

 Sales is always an important objective for any business so your POS should have the ability to generate detailed sales reports.